Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/actors.corpus.md

   or in which state he'll leave the memory, you can with this call. it's synchronous but not really blocking, since it's direcly canceling the native pthread associated to the actor.

-> span: actors::Proxy::terminate
-> span: actors::Proxy::terminate_now
-> span: actors::Proxy::wait_termination
-> span: actors::Proxy::kill
+> name: actors::Message
 > name: actors::Actor
 > name: actors::Message
-> name: actors::Actor::mailbox
+> name: actors::Mailbox
 > name: actors::Message
 > name: actors::Actor
 > name: actors::Message
+> name: actors::Message
+> name: actors::Actor
+> name: actors::Message
+> name: actors::Message
+> name: actors::Message
+> name: actors::Mailbox
+> name: actors::Actor
+> name: actors::Actor
+> name: pthreads::Thread
-> name: actors::Actor::mailbox
+> name: actors::Actor

 For now, there isn't any mecanism to recreate and actor after it was terminated.
 Sending messages after terminating it results in unspecified behaviour.